Travel Guide Customize Your Trip

 Start & End Point Kathmandu/Kathmandu

-Best Seasons Apr-May, Nov-Dec
+Best Seasons Apr 15 - Early May, Nov-Dec

 Trip Highlights of Nepal Honey Hunting